Practical Steps to Start Living an Ethical Lifestyle

 Reduce your consumption

 One of the simplest things we can do to start living more ethically is to reduce our consumption.
-When we buy less, we’re not only wasting fewer resources, but we’re also sending a message to manufacturers that sustainable, ethical practices are important to us.
+When we buy less, we’re not only wasting fewer resources but also sending manufacturers a message that sustainable, ethical practices are important to us.

 Support ethical brands

 When you need to purchase something, try to buy from brands with ethical practices.
 This could mean anything from supporting local businesses to choosing environmentally friendly products.
 When you shop ethically, you are supporting causes in a big way.
-You are making a positive impact on the world by being mindful of what you buy.
+You are positively impacting the world by being mindful of what you buy.
 Every purchase is a vote, so make it count!

-The food we eat has a big impact on the environment and the animals we share the planet with.
+The food we eat greatly impacts the environment and the animals we share the planet with.
 Farm animals raised for food production are one of the leading causes of deforestation, water depletion, and greenhouse gas emissions.
 They often live inhumane lives, confined to small spaces and subject to harsh treatment.

-You can make sure your food choices are more ethical by buying free-range eggs and meat, avoiding single-use plastics, composting your food scraps, and supporting sustainable fishing practices.
-Alternatively, you could check food labels to ensure the products you’re buying weren’t produced using child labor or other unethical practices.
+You can ensure your food choices are more ethical by buying free-range eggs and meat, avoiding single-use plastics, composting your food scraps, and supporting sustainable fishing practices.
+Alternatively, you could check food labels to ensure the products you buy weren’t produced using child labor or other unethical practices.
 Or, you could choose to cook at home using only sustainable, fair trade ingredients.
 No matter what route you choose, taking steps to ensure your food is ethically sourced is important for positively impacting the world.

 Donate to or volunteer for a cause you care about

 Supporting issues you care about by giving or volunteering is one of the most effective ways to make a difference.
-There are plenty of ways to get involved, whether through a local organization or a global one.
+There are plenty of ways to get involved, whether through a local or global organization.

 You can also support causes by shopping ethically.
 For example, you can buy products from companies that donate to charity or buy “fair trade” certified products, ensuring that the farmers and workers who produced them were paid fair wages and treated ethically.